Kontra-tel/kontra-jenkins-lib/README.md

 ## semver

-Computes a version based on the latest tag and/or `version.txt`, with optional forced bumps:
+Computes a version based on the latest tag and/or `version.txt`, with optional forced bumps.

 - Inputs (selected):
   - `forceBump: 'major'|'minor'|'patch'` or `forceMajor/forceMinor/forcePatch: true`